NTumminaro/FF1-PR-Rando/README.md

 # Final Fantasy 1 Pixel Remaster Randomizer
-This is a proof-of-concept key item randomizer for [Final Fantasy I (PR)](https://store.steampowered.com/app/1173770/FINAL_FANTASY/).
+This is a fork of gameboy9's [FF1PRR](https://github.com/gameboy9/FF1-PR-Rando) with the goal of adding more features and improving the randomizer.
+Without gameboy9's work, this project would not be possible.
+Below is the original README.md from gameboy9's repository with some modifications to reflect the changes made in this fork.

 ## Installation:
 1. Install Final Fantasy Pixel Remaster from Steam.
-2. Install [Memoria](https://github.com/Albeoris/Memoria.FFPR/) and export the game data by following [these instructions](https://github.com/Albeoris/Memoria.FFPR/#export).
-3. Download and unpack the [FF1PRR archive](https://github.com/gameboy9/Memoria.FFPR/releases/download/0.1/FF1.PRR.zip) in the directory of your choice.
+3. Download and unpack the [FF1PRR Release](https://github.com/gameboy9/Memoria.FFPR/releases/download/0.1/FF1.PRR.zip) in the directory of your choice.
 4. Run the .exe and set the `FF1 PR Folder` to the location of your game installation (usually `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY PR`)

 ## Usage: